-On April 6, 2015, the Company issued \$36.8 million principal amount of convertible subordinated notes with a six-year maturity bearing interest at 2.5% and a conversion price of \$29.70 per share (the "Convertible Subordinated Notes") to certain of the Del Monte entities as partial consideration in the Del Monte acquisition.
-The holders of the Convertible Subordinated Notes may, in certain instances beginning one year after issuance, redeem the Convertible Subordinated Notes for cash or shares of the Company's common stock.
-Moreover, the Company may, at its discretion, pay the outstanding principal amount due and owing under the Convertible Subordinated Notes at maturity in either cash or shares of the Company's common stock.
+On April 6, 2015, Del Monte Capital Meat Company, LLC (the "The Notes Issuer"), a wholly-owned subsidiary of the Company, issued \$36.8 million principal amount of convertible subordinated notes with a six-year maturity bearing interest at 2.5% and a conversion price of \$29.70 per share (the "Convertible Subordinated Notes") to certain entities as partial consideration in the Del Monte acquisition.
+The Notes Issuer may, in certain instances beginning one year after issuance, redeem the Convertible Subordinated Notes for cash or shares of the Company's common stock.
+Moreover, the Notes Issuer may, at its discretion, pay the outstanding principal amount due and owing under the Convertible Subordinated Notes at maturity in either cash or shares of the Company's common stock.
 Interest is payable annually in cash with the first interest payment due on April 6, 2016.
-The Convertible Subordinated Notes, which are subordinate to the Company's and its subsidiaries' senior debt, are convertible into shares of the Company's common stock by the holders at any time at a conversion price of \$29.70.
+The Convertible Subordinated Notes, which are subordinate to the Company's and its subsidiaries' senior debt, are convertible into shares of the Company's common stock by the holders at any time at a conversion price of \$29.70, unless earlier redeemed by the Notes Issuer.
+Refer to the Liquidity section of this MD&A for a discussion of events subsequent to the balance sheet date.